scipy/scipy/doc/source/tutorial/signal.rst

 ---------

 Filtering is a generic name for any system that modifies an input signal in some way.
-In SciPy a signal can be thought of as a Numpy array.
+In SciPy a signal can be thought of as a NumPy array.
 There are different kinds of filters for different kinds of operations.
 There are two broad kinds of filtering operations: linear and non-linear.
-Linear filters can always be reduced to multiplication of the flattened Numpy array by an appropriate matrix resulting in another flattened Numpy array.
+Linear filters can always be reduced to multiplication of the flattened NumPy array by an appropriate matrix resulting in another flattened NumPy array.
 Of course, this is not usually the best way to compute the filter as the matrices and vectors involved may be huge.
 For example filtering a :math:`512 \times 512` image with this method would require multiplication of a :math:`512^2 \times 512^2` matrix with a :math:`512^2` vector.
-Just trying to store the :math:`512^2 \times 512^2` matrix using a standard Numpy array would require :math:`68,719,476,736` elements.
+Just trying to store the :math:`512^2 \times 512^2` matrix using a standard NumPy array would require :math:`68,719,476,736` elements.
 At 4 bytes per element this would require :math:`256\textrm{GB}` of memory.
 In most applications most of the elements of this matrix are zero and a different method